Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 The initial feedback from customers is very positive to perhaps enthusiastic because it is really a – in NMR it's a significant innovation, it's really a brand new architecture and concept.
 So I think there was probably – certainly, at this research conference, I'd say there was excitement about the NEO.
 It's shipping, I would expect that most orders going forward for research system and higher field systems would be NEOs.
 Of course, we also still have some other routine systems that are not NEOs.
 The NEO is designed for reducing the overall costs for us in COGS from manufacturing costs as well as installation and service costs with more built-in intelligence.

 It's not a – I think it also further improves our competitive position, which is already pretty good.
 So we are very pleased with it.
-And it was one of these introductions where we have done extensive internal and customer beta testing until we (37:54) absolutely hit the ground running, and it's going to play – make a difference very much this year already.
+And it was one of these introductions where we have done extensive internal and customer beta testing to where we absolutely hit the ground running, and it's going to play – make a difference very much this year already.

 Steve Barr Willoughby - Cleveland Research Co.
 LLC

 Okay.
 And then just one follow-up question to an earlier question regarding the contribution from M&A and the recent deals you've done.
-Given you've done a number of deals in the latter part of 2016 and early 2017, just any feel for what's your desire and pipeline looks like for future M&A at this point following the number of deals you've done recently?
+Given you've done a number of deals in the latter part of 2016 and early 2017, just any feel for what your desire and pipeline looks like for future M&A at this point following the number of deals you've done recently?

 Frank H. Laukien - Bruker Corp.